Primary Sjögren's syndrome

 • Its primary symptoms are dry eyes (keratoconjunctivitis sicca) and dry mouth (xerostomia).

 • Presence of autoantibodies (rheumatoid factor, anti-nuclear antibodies, ENAAb) is typical for the disease.
-Their absence in patients suffering from dry eyes and dry mouth speaks strongly against the diagnosis.
+Their absence in patients suffering from dry eyes and dry mouth speaks against the diagnosis.

 • Topical treatment is used for dryness of mucosa.
 Extraglandular symptoms and complicated disease may be treated with glucocorticoids, hydroxychloroquine and immunosuppressive medication.